 This policy is in accordance with locally agreed interagency procedures.
 The School works closely with other partnerships within the School's catchment area and with Bath and North-East Somerset Community Safety & Safeguarding Partnership (BCSSP) and any action taken is in line with their guidance.
-Contact information available on their dashboard: http://www.proceduresonline.com/swcpp/
+Contact information available on their dashboard: Welcome to the South West Child Protection Procedures (trixonline.co.uk)

-Action may be taken by the School to protect a child who is suffering significant harm under
+Action may be taken by the School to protect a child who is suffering significant harm under: